 - Who will be responsible for user identity management?

 There are more questions, but they depend on the unique aspects of your business.
-To build a secure network your company must have the correct operations and IT environment in place.
-Learn more about how our IT Outsourcing services can align technology to your business goals.
+To build a secure network, your company must have the correct operations and IT environment in place.
+Learn more about how our IT security services can align technology to your business goals.